Futures Platform Comparison: Digitex vs Bakkt

 Because the world of cryptocurrencies was like the “Wild West,” with very few rules and no regulatory oversight.
 However, that perception is beginning to change, particularly since the Chicago Mercantile Exchange (CME) and Chicago Board Options Exchange (CBOE) entered the Bitcoin landscape in 2017.

 Major financial institutions are finally beginning to accept the fact that cryptocurrencies are here to stay.
-Consequently, many of the big money firms are looking for ways to invest in this new asset class.
+Consequently, many of the big money firms are looking for ways to invest in this new asset class, and there are now enough players in the market to justify a crypto futures platform comparison.
+Just as it's important to know the difference between cryptocurrencies, you need to know the difference between crypto futures platforms.

 Intercontinental Exchange (ICE) Launches Bakkt